 that you adorn yourself with ornaments of gold,

 that you enlarge your eyes with paint?

 they seek your life.

-31For I heard a cry as of a woman in travail,
+31For I heard a cry as of a woman in labour,

-anguish as of one bringing forth her first child,
+anguish as of one giving birth to her first child,

 the cry of the daughter of Zion gasping for breath,